rohithb4560/rohithb4560/README.md

 🙂   Exploring new technologies and learning data structures and algorithms.

-🎓   Learning Full Stack Web Development Javascript and its frameworks at Masai School

 💼   I aspire to work as a full stack web developer.

 🌱   Learning more about AWS, MongoDB, Python and Typscript.